Civil Bombing Decoy SF1 (c)- Downside

 The large heaps of stone lying around the Warren were created by farmers.
 The soil, such as there is, is littered with limestone rocks and small boulders left over from the ice age.
 When part of the Warren was ploughed for wheat in the 1940's the stones that were pulled up were collected and dumped en masse round the edge of the field.

 The owners of Chelvey Wood have placed a small information board on the footpath through their part of Wrington Warren with brief details of the StarFish and informally named part of the track ‘Turner’s Way’ as a reminder of the activity that went on in the immediate area.
-The 1811 western wall that also forms the parish boundary is under restoration to preserve some of the heritage of the site.
+The 1811 western wall that also forms the parish boundary has now been restored to preserve some of the heritage of the site.
+Plans are in place to restore one of the remaining oil decoys.

 Another wood in the Wrington Warren complex is now named Turner’s Wood and used for MESH, a recreational woodland provider for service and emergency service personnel.